jupyter/jupyter/docs/source/projects/architecture/content-architecture.rst

 to visualization, multimedia, collaboration, and more.
 In addition to running your code, it stores code and output, together with markdown notes, in an editable document called a notebook.
-When you save it, this is sent from your browser to the notebook server, which saves it on disk as a JSON file with a ``.ipynb`` extension.
+When you save it, this is sent from your browser to the Jupyter server, which saves it on disk as a JSON file with a ``.ipynb`` extension.

 .. image:: figs/notebook_components.png
    :alt:

-The notebook server is a communication hub.
+The Jupyter server is a communication hub.
 The browser, notebook file on disk, and kernel cannot talk to each other directly.
-They communicate through the notebook server.
+They communicate through the Jupyter server.
-The notebook server, not the kernel, is responsible for saving and loading notebooks, so you can edit notebooks even if you don't have the kernel for that language—you just won't be able to run code.
+The Jupyter server, not the kernel, is responsible for saving and loading notebooks, so you can edit notebooks even if you don't have the kernel for that language—you just won't be able to run code.
 The kernel doesn't know anything about the notebook document: it just gets sent cells of code to